Cannondella/CF/Readme.md

 10.1.5.0/24 - BackA
 10.1.6.0/24 - BackB

-# ASG
+# ASG/AppServers
 Deleted initial lifecycle hooks block changed "enable_monitoring = false", dont need detailed monitoring, cost Deleted extra EBS volume, set EBS type to gp3 and 8gb Used latest AL2023 AMI ID, hardcoded for now
-Added user data for install httpd and systemctl enable --now httpd The EC2s allow traffic from the alb security group ID, 80 and 443 for now
+Added user data for install httpd and systemctl enable --now httpd and a echo to index.html for basic page The EC2s allow traffic from the alb security group ID on ports 80 and 443

 # ALB
 Removed HTTPs listener, no ACM cert/domain/dns